technerdpablo/README-GEN/README.md

-# README Generator
+# Readme generator

 ## Description

-This is a README generator design to make project easier enabling the user to focus on the project more and worry less about having to create the basics of a project README.
+This is a README generator.
+Designed to ask question related to the creation of the README and make life easier by letting you focus more on the project at hand.

 ## Table of Contents